alexsosn/OwlLocalizer/README.md

  -N --use_nltk [Should I use natural language processing to extract all lines which may require localization?
 (Slower)]
 ```

+To add your own regular expressions or folders to ignore or change settings of file formats see config.py.

 ## Version
 0.0.1